 Once you have a 'control' you can apply, you can re-access where that risk lies in the Risk Matrix above and give it a "Residual Risk Score' which will be less.
 Calculate the Residual Risk by placing it in the new chance * cost cell in the matrix above.
 For example, a 10 chance * 10 cost =100 initial risk might drop to 3 chance * 10 cost = 30 after installing the balustrades in the example above.
 Note that the likelihood reduced but not the cost should it happen because that often will stay the same.
 Put the Residual Risk score in a column in your spreadsheet.

 Even after applying a control, the Residual Risk may still be high which means that it is a risk you need to continue to be very observant about as it can't easily be reduced to a low level of risk.

 Some of the risks will be so small that managing a 'control' for that risk might cost more than having the risk event happen.
 So, at some point (possibly based around the 80/20 ranking), you will not put in 'controls' other than common sense and a general safe work place environment.

 For a quick visual overview, the cells in your spreadsheet containing the Initial and Residual Risks can be coloured in red, yellow and green "traffic lights".
 Red are the high Initial and Residual Risk and so on.
-This immediately draws your attention to the ones to be most concerned about (see Traffic Lights in the Metrics Recipe for more).
+This immediately draws your attention to the ones to be most concerned about.
 After a while, you get used to looking for the 'red' risks and hope they turn 'yellow' or 'green' after the control is applied.